 - The primary goal of Project Konsae is for improved access to quality basic education for Bunong ethnic children living along the Wildlife Conservation Area in Mondulkiri, Cambodia.

 - Improved learning environment for children in the three Primary School Cluster

 - Strengthened capacity and engagement of the Indigenous Community Committee/Women’s Group and School Support Committee in improving school performance

 “Parents are playing very constructive role with the School Support Committee in term of participation in decision making and school performance activities.
 Parents are no longer concern with money they give to their children every day as they know they get food in the school.
 Parents are also able to save some money and help achieve their objectives for their families.
 Parents also have improved their understanding about the root causes and consequences of early marriage.”

 school meals were provided to students in primary school in 2019

 Eighty percent of the population of the Mondulkiri Province of Cambodia are indigenous peoples, the majority of which are the Bunong.
 With cultural and livelihood connections to the forest, they remain among the most impoverished in the nation.

-Marginalized by decades of war followed by displacement by the Khmer Rouge–during which it is estimated half the population died–their development has been severely strained.
+Marginalied by decades of war followed by displacement by the Khmer Rouge–during which it is estimated half the population died–their development has been severely strained.
 One in four men and one in three women have never been to school.
-Forest and biodiversity losses exacerbate poverty and marginalization.
+Forest and biodiversity losses exacerbate poverty and marginalisation.